-LTC policies can pay benefits in a couple of ways.
+LTC policies can pay benefits in a couple of ways:

-- 1. The more common way is through reimbursement.
-Bills and receipts are submitted to the LTC insurance company, which then reimburses only for the amount of the insured's qualifying expenses, not to exceed the monthly LTC benefit. - With a cash indemnity plan, a check is mailed to the policyowner each month for the full amount of the monthly LTC benefit.
+- The more common way is through reimbursement.
+Bills and receipts are submitted to the LTC insurance company, which then reimburses only for the amount of the insured's qualifying expenses, not to exceed the monthly LTC benefit. - 2.
+With a cash indemnity plan, a check is mailed to the policyowner each month for the full amount of the monthly LTC benefit.
 The money can be used for individual care needs without restrictions from the insurance company.
-For example, you could use the money to pay expenses that are not typically associated with LTC, such as lawn maintenance or prescriptions that are not covered by other insurance.
+For example, you could use the money to pay expenses that are not typically associated with LTC, such as lawn maintenance or prescriptions not covered by other insurance.

-When you need care Overall LTC benefit If you never need care Nationwide YourLife CareMatters is a cash indemnity plan; payments are sent to the person who owns the policy, and they can use that money to pay for any type of care without restrictions from Nationwide (see "How benefits are paid," above, for more details).
-Many other products in the market pay reimbursement benefits (see "How benefits are paid," above, for more details).
-With Nationwide YourLife CareMatters, you know exactly how much LTC benefit is available; once you qualify for benefits, you'll receive the maximum available LTC benefit each month.
-With reimbursement plans, you're reimbursed the lesser of your monthly benefit amount or the actual costs for care.
-With Nationwide YourLife CareMatters, the policy provides a death benefit or a return of premium value upon a full surrender.
-4 The death benefit proceeds and surrender value actually paid will be reduced by any outstanding loans, unpaid monthly deductions and LTC benefits paid.
-Generally, only reimbursement policies are available.
-When you qualify for benefits, the policy will pay once a month based on two things: the daily benefit elected times the number of days in the month that care was provided and on the chosen payment model.
-Generally speaking, premiums are not refundable; some products offer a return of premium feature, but it typically has a significant cost.
+When you need care Overall LTC benefit If you never need care With Nationwide YourLife CareMatters, payments are sent to the person who owns the policy; they can use that money for individualized care needs (no monthly bills or receipts are required to be submitted, which is characteristic of a cash indemnity plan) Most other products in the market use a reimbursement style - see How benefits are paid, above, for more details With Nationwide YourLife CareMatters, you know exactly how much LTC benefit is available; once you qualify for benefits, you'll receive the maximum available LTC benefit, or you have the option to adjust how much money you receive each month With reimbursement plans, you're reimbursed the lesser of your monthly benefit amount or the actual costs for care With Nationwide YourLife CareMatters, beneficiaries receive a death benefit equal to or greater than the premiums paid into the policy, or the policy can be surrendered for a guaranteed full return of premium 6 ; keep in mind that the death benefit and return of premium will be reduced if partial surrenders or loans are taken Generally, only reimbursement policies are available When you qualify for benefits, the policy will pay once a month based on two things: the daily benefit elected times the number of days in the month that care was provided and the chosen payment model Generally speaking, premiums are not refundable; some products offer a return of premium feature, but it typically has a significant cost